agbign20/datavizfinalproject/updates.md

 I played around with the tab panel layout on my shiny app and in the end decided to leave it in intervals of 1 year with the last tab allowing users to customize the years they want to look at.

+## March 28 End of Class

+I tried fixing the year filter model for the customized years.
+I also tried seeing if there is a way to extend the shiny app window in order to see the app more clearly, but decided that the tabset panel was better than the navlist panel.